 2. Become a Team of Trusted Advisors

 All SaaS solutions boil down to three types of solutions: increasing efficiency, creating cost savings, or saving time.
 As you get to know your target market, you’ll be able to clearly connect your customer’s problem with your solution.
-This level of expertise allows you to build reliability, trust, and rapport with customers that lays a foundation for beneficial long-term relationships in SaaS sales.
-Peak sales recommends these SaaS sales training programs to take your expertise to new heights.
+This level of expertise allows you to build reliability, trust, and rapport with customers that lays a foundation for beneficial long-term customer retention.
+Peak sales recommends these SaaS sales training programs to build an effective SaaS sales strategy.

 3. Gain an In-Depth Experience of Your SaaS

 Whenever possible, use your own SaaS software to gain and maintain a sense of what it is like to use your product first-hand.
-If it isn’t possible or practical for you to do this on a regular basis, consider how you might involve your sales team in simulated use or shadowing the use of customers.
+If you can’t do this regularly, think about involving your sales team.
+They can simulate use or shadow customers instead..
 Experiential expertise beats observational expertise every time.
-Experiential expertise will give your representatives anecdotal and personal knowledge about the features and benefits of your product most relevant to each customer’s pain points.
+Experiential expertise helps your reps gain personal insights.
+They learn the features and benefits of your product that matter most to each customer’s pain points.

 A customer relationship management (CRM) software isn’t just a place to house customer information.
 It can also become a place where you optimize your responsiveness and the quality of your customer service.
 Keep detailed notes as your team manages leads and tracks interactions throughout the sales pipeline.
 Even sales interactions and cycles that end in a ‘no’ the first, second, or third time could turn into a yes down the road.
 As you navigate those rejections and nurture those relationships, having an organized system for your client information will be invaluable.